 This can work for both couples and singles.
 Relationship coaches help their clients on how they can maintain harmony and love in their relationship.
 People who need a relationship coach deal with issues such as improving their romantic relationship, developing communication skills in the relationship, couples who want to ignite the passion back in their relationship, or even how to end a relationship that is not working.

 Most divorce coaches do not offer legal advice and can’t be a substitute for an attorney, although there are now some divorce coaches who are lawyers and attorneys.
+For the most part, a lawyer can help you determine what your divorce may cost and fight for you in court, while a counselor can help you come to terms with the emotions this financial and psychological burden may cause.
 This type of coaching focuses on the emotions of the client on how they would cope with the emotional issues of the divorce so that they can make proper decisions for their future.

 Financial coaches help their clients on how they can manage their money or finances.
 They educate their clients on how to create a financial plan and develop healthy money habits to meet their financial goals.

 Characteristics of an Effective Life coach

 Although life coaching is somewhat similar to being a therapist or counselor, they do not deal with a person who is struggling with mental health issues or crisis, but they help a person who is stumbling in one area of their life and guide them to overcome their obstacles.

 Training, education, and programs can help someone be successful in life coaching, but some qualities will help an individual be successful in this field since a certification is not required.

 Life coaches should be optimistic and enthusiastic about helping inspire their clients.
 When you become a model to your clients by displaying these characteristics, most likely, your clients will be encouraged to be like you and feel that you believe in them so much.